 People quickly took the victim to the hospital for first aid and then transferred him to Ho Chi Minh City for further treatment.
 At Children's Hospital 2 in Ho Chi Minh City, the emergency team noted that the child was in a deep coma, had a wound on the top of his head that had been stitched, and a CT scan showed penetrating damage to the brain.

-Image of the lesion on CT Scan.
+Image of the lesion on CT scan.
 Photo: BVCC

 Master, Doctor Nguyen Ngoc Pi Doanh said that this was a rare and extremely dangerous domestic accident.
 The wound was caused by an extremely strong force, penetrating and damaging brain tissue.

-After 10 days of emergency surgery and active treatment, the baby is gradually recovering, opening his eyes and moving his arms and legs naturally.
+After 10 days of emergency surgery and intensive treatment, the baby is gradually recovering, opening his eyes and moving his arms and legs naturally.
 The child has now been transferred to the Department of Neurosurgery for further monitoring.

 Nguyen Linh